yuqian1023/yuqian1023.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an associate professor at Beihang University.
-Before I joined Beihang, I was a postdoctoral research fellow at UC Berkeley / ICSI during 2018~2019, working with Prof. Stella Yu.
-I received my Ph.D. degree from QMUL-SketchX Lab in 2018, advised by Dr. Yi-Zhe Song and Prof. Tao Xiang.
+I am an associate professor at the [School of Software Engineering, Beihang University](http://soft.buaa.edu.cn/).
+Before I joined Beihang, I was a postdoctoral research fellow at [UC Berkeley] / [ICSI] during 2018~2019, working with Prof. [Stella Yu](http://www1.icsi.berkeley.edu/~stellayu/).
+I received my Ph.D. degree from QMUL-SketchX Lab in 2018, advised by Dr. [Yi-Zhe Song](http://personal.ee.surrey.ac.uk/Personal/Y.Song/) and Prof. [Tao Xiang](http://personal.ee.surrey.ac.uk/Personal/T.Xiang/index.html).

-My research interests focuses on computer vision and deep learning, particular on sketch understanding, like recognition, retrieval, synthesis, and sketch-related applications.
+My research is on computer vision and deep learning, with a foucs on sketch understanding, like synthesis, recognition, and related applications.

 I am actively looking for highly-motivated graduate students.
 If you are interested in pursuing a Master degree in computer vision, please send me an email qianyu@buaa.edu.cn.

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website
 ======